Frequently Asked Questions

 How often is my briefing updated?

-For Pro users, briefing refresh frequency increases as departure approaches: • 7-14 days out: Every 24 hours (pattern outlook) • 3-7 days out: Every 12 hours (GFS model updates) • 1-3 days out: Every 6 hours (NBM forecasts) • 6-24 hours out: Every 2 hours (TAF/METAR updates) • Under 6 hours: Every hour (aligned with METAR publication) • Final hour: Live weather fetch — data pulled directly from the Aviation Weather Center in real time Free users can manually refresh using the "Check Updates" button on their briefing.
+For Casual and Pro users, briefing refresh frequency increases as departure approaches: • 7-14 days out: Every 24 hours (pattern outlook) • 3-7 days out: Every 12 hours (GFS model updates) • 1-3 days out: Every 6 hours (NBM forecasts) • 6-24 hours out: Every 2 hours (TAF/METAR updates) • Under 6 hours: Departure milestones (T-6h, T-4h, T-2h, T-1h, T-30m, T-15m) • Final hour: Live weather fetch — data pulled directly from the Aviation Weather Center in real time Free users can manually refresh using the "Check Updates" button on their briefing.
 In the final hour before departure, this also fetches live weather data.

 What email notifications will I receive?

-PlaneWX sends emails at key moments: • WX Score Alerts: When your score changes significantly (±10+ points) or status changes • Final Pre-Flight Briefing: ~30 minutes before departure with a summary • PAVE Reminder: ~1 hour before departure if you haven't completed it (if enabled) • Post-Flight Feedback: A few hours after departure to help us improve You can customize email preferences in your profile.
+PlaneWX sends emails at key moments: • WX Score Alerts: When your score changes significantly (±10+ points) or status changes • Final Pre-Flight Briefing: ~30 minutes before departure with a summary (includes a PAVE nudge if you haven't completed it) • Post-Flight Feedback: A few hours after departure to help us improve • Referral rewards: When someone you invited subscribes, and again when your free-month credit is applied (account notices — see Referral Program) In Profile → Email Preferences you can control WX Score alerts and the master email switch.
+In-app PAVE reminders are controlled separately under risk assessment preferences.
+Referral reward notices are sent when a reward is scheduled or applied so you know credit landed on your account.

 What is the WX Score 'journey'?